How Will Having a Child with Down Syndrome Affect My Family?

 - Sibling Support Project

-A national effort dedicated to concerns of brothers and sisters of individuals with special needs
+Dedicated to the to concerns of brothers and sisters of individuals with special needs; also has a list serve through which parents can connect

 - Specialized Training of Military Parents (STOMP)